- Women Veterans Basics

 - The largest cohort of women Veterans are those women who served in the conflicts in Iraq and Afghanistan.

 - Women Veterans are the fastest growing segment of eligible VA healthcare users.
 Over 50% of women Veterans who served in Iraq and Afghanistan have accessed VA healthcare.
+However, women between the ages of 45-64 represent the largest cohort of current users.

 Women are the fastest growing group within the Veteran population.
 Increased understanding of the unique needs of women Veterans can positively impact treatment planning and delivery.
 Below is some important information that should be considered when working with women Veterans.

-- The most frequently diagnosed mental health problems among women Veterans who have served in Iraq or Afghanistan and who have been seen in VA healthcare are adjustment reactions (including posttraumatic stress disorder), other anxiety disorders, and depression.
+- The most frequently diagnosed mental health problems among women Veterans who have served in Iraq or Afghanistan and who have been seen in VA healthcare are adjustment reactions (including posttraumatic stress disorder), anxiety disorders, and depression.

 - About 1 in 5 women have told their VA healthcare provider that they experienced sexual trauma in the military.